developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 Push the test.lnk file to WINDOWS/Start Menu
 Reboot the device to see the licensemanager shortcut Launch the shortcut to execute the command line argument and see the result.xml at root directory.

-LicenseManager generates a LM_Log.txt under installed directory of the device on WM/CE devices While reporting the issue, user needs to provide this log to Zebra licensing team Similarly on android, adb logs and RXLogs needs to be shared when any issue is reported

  -->
 -----